aws-amplify/amplify-js/docs/media/authentication_guide.md

 export default AppWithAuth;
 ```

-#### Example: Show your App Only After User Sign-in
+#### Show your App After Sign-in

 In the previous example, you'll see the App is rendered even before the user is signed-in.
-In order to change this behaviour, you can use *Authenticator* properties.
-When inside `Authenticator`, the App component will receive those properties.
+To change this behavior, you can use *Authenticator* properties.
+When inside `Authenticator`, the App component automatically receives those properties.

 **authState** is the current authentication state (a string):
 ```